Java Constructors Explained — How Objects Get Built from Scratch

 This is where most articles stop — right before the part that actually saves you in an interview or a code review.
 Let's walk through the real traps.

 Constructors are not inherited — If Animal has a constructor that takes a name, its subclass Dog does not automatically get that constructor.
-You must explicitly define constructors in Dog and use super(name) to call the parent's.
-This confuses developers who expect inheritance to cover constructors the same way it covers methods.
+You must explicitly define it in Dog and use super(name).

 | Feature | Default Constructor | Parameterized Constructor | Copy Constructor |